sbtrn-devil/crtk/docs/api.md

 ```

 Several advanced points you generally don't need to keep in mind, but knowing them can be useful:
-- Invocation of `SYNC` has no immediate synchronous effect down its caller's stack, resumption of coroutine code will occur asynchronously.
+- Invocation of callback generated by `SYNC` has no immediate synchronous effect down its caller's stack, resumption of coroutine code will occur asynchronously.
 Therefore `crtk` backs you up in cases like this:

 ```js
 var flakyService = {